apache/couchdb-documentation/src/config/http.rst

-    `CSRF`, or "Cross-site Request Forgery" is a web-based exploit where an attacker can cause a user agent to make an authenticated form post or XHR request against a foreign site without their consent.
+    `CSRF`, or "Cross-site Request Forgery" is a web-based exploit where an attacker can cause a user agent to make an authenticated form post against a foreign site without their consent.
 The attack works because a user agent will send any cookies it has along with the request.
 The attacker does not see the response, nor can they see the user agent's cookies.
 The attacker hopes to gain indirectly, e.g, by posting to a password reset form or cause damage by issuing a database delete request.

     To prevent this, CouchDB can require a matching request header before processing any write request (defined as any method other